MeharPro/Edgar-AI/README.md

 ## 📄 License

-This project is proprietary to **Daybot Solutions Inc**.
-All rights reserved.
+This project is now opensource

 ---